neu-se/CS4530-Spring-2022/tutorials/week3-react.md

 This line of code looks a little strange, so let's break it down:

+-   When the hook useState() is invoked, it returns an array.
+Where the first item is the state value, and the second item is a function that updates the state.
 -   First, we import the useState from react library.
 -   useState is a React function that lets us create state, passing in a default value as a parameter.
 In our case, we pass it a default value of 0.
 -   The useState function returns an array containing two elements: